 I try to get down to the Taupo region on the central North Island of New Zealand in February or March.
 As autumn starts to bite here, brown trout move into the rivers and streams flowing into Lake Taupo to head upstream to spawn.
 This upstream movement is usually a reasonably sedate meander, not like the mad dash of pods of rainbows that tend to move up somewhat later.

 Usually rivers and streams in February and March are low and clear, but this does not seem to deter brown trout.
 Mostly they move at night, spending the day hugging the bottom of the deeper water or tucked in under overhanging, undercut banks.
 Some hold deep in the branches of fallen trees - untouchable.

 That year things were different.

-A vicious drought was affecting the North Island and beyond, turning the land from the famed New Zealand green to a drab, lifeless brown.
+A vicious drought clutched the North Island and beyond, and burnt the land from the famed New Zealand green to a drab, lifeless brown.
 Driving down from Auckland I had never seen the countryside so devoid of grass.
 The sun was literally sucking the life out of the land and waterways.